Pumpkin Cake Layers:

 Coffee Cake Filling:

-This step is optional, but I wanted a little bit more kick in between the cake layers, so I took about ¾ c of frosting from the mixer bowl and stirred in ¼ c of instant espresso powder – make sure you use a fine powder that will dissolve into the frosting and note large granules.
-Unless you want them to crunch in your cake, I suppose.
-I mean, I guess I added chopped chocolate-covered coffee beans to mine so….do what you want!
+This step is optional, but I wanted a little bit more kick in between the cake layers, so I took about ¾ c of frosting from the mixer bowl and stirred in ¼ c of instant espresso powder (make sure you use a fine powder that will dissolve into the frosting and not granulated instant coffee crystals), 1/2 teaspoon cinnamon (this brand is my favorite!) and

 - empty Starbucks coffee cup – I used a medium/grande-size cup